 The French Press

-Bodum Brazil French Press Coffee and Tea Maker, 34 oz, Black
+Bodum 34oz Brazil French Press Coffee Maker, High-Heat Borosilicate Glass, Black - Made in Portugal

 There are many names for a French press, like a press pot coffee plunger or coffee press.
 It was designed by an Italian man called Attilio Calimani in 1929 Milan.
 French presses are a staple in many modern kitchens and have seen a few updates throughout the years.